icewall905/TuneForge/README_MCP.md

 - **Arguments**:
   - `query` (string): The search query (title, artist, etc.).
   - `platform` (string): "plex" or "navidrome" (default: "plex").
+  - `limit` (integer, optional): Maximum number of results (default: 20, max: 50).
+- **Note**: For Plex, searching by artist name (e.g., "Oasis") will prioritize tracks by that artist.
+The search first looks for an exact artist match, then retrieves all tracks from that artist.

 ### `create_playlist`
 - **Description**: Create a new empty playlist (Navidrome only).